 When you send us a request for payment, we will review your request and decide whether the service or drug should be covered.
 This is called making a "coverage decision."
-If we decide it should be covered, we will pay for our share of the cost for the service or drug.
+If we decide it should be covered, we will pay our share of the cost for the service or drug.
 If we deny your request for payment, you can appeal our decision.
-Chapter 9 of this booklet (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has information about how to make an appeal..
+Chapter 9 of this document has information about how to make an appeal.